 Instead, their product is their service, and therefore they will only suggest products that are best in your circumstance.
 This means the financial planner will recommend products only when they have a real impact on your financial needs.

-This is the ethical requirement for being a certified financial planner (CFP) as well, as when someone becomes a CFP they must adhere to professional and ethical conduct to keep their certifications.
+This is the ethical requirement for being a certified financial planner (CFP).
+When someone becomes a CFP, they must adhere to professional and ethical conduct to keep their certifications.
 However, that does not mean being a CFP makes you the best financial planner – sometimes years or decades of experience in the industry can be better off than theory taught in a textbook.

-Another benefit of hiring a fee-only financial planner is that they earn compensation when they improve your financial situation and plan your financial future.
+Another benefit of hiring a fee-only financial planner is that they earn compensation when improving your financial situation and planning your financial future.
 With a fee-only planner, their best interest is to meet your financial goals.

-When the advisor earns compensation on an hourly basis by doing a financial review or by creating a financial plan for a fixed project fee, you know that they’re doing what’s in your best interest.
+When the advisor earns compensation on an hourly basis by doing a financial review or by creating a financial plan for a fixed project fee such as retirement planning, tax planning, and so forth, you know that they’re doing what’s in your best interest.

-A great thing about working with a fee-only financial planner that’s a fiduciary is that there will be no hidden fees and less bias while offering financial products.
+A great thing about working with a fee-only financial planner is they have a standard known as being fiduciaries.
+It means that they will mitigate any conflict of interest when offering financial products.
 Their relationship will be transparent as the financial planner’s most significant interest is in meeting their client’s financial goals.

-The fee-only financial advisor is also the best choice for high net-worth individuals because they need someone that can be trusted to manage significant assets with complex financial needs.
+The fee-only financial advisor is also the appropriate choice for high net-worth individuals because they need someone that can be trusted to manage significant assets with complex financial needs.

 Before learning how to select a financial planner, be sure to get your copy of our guide Improving Portfolio Performance: The Shifts Multi-Millionaires Must Make To Achieve Financial Security and Serenity from our team at Pillar Wealth Management, LLC.